Measurement of the 2$\nu\beta\beta$ Decay Half-life of $^{130}$Te with CUORE: Model Systematics

 \section{Model Systematics}

 The background model is able to reproduce the major features of the observed spectra (see Fig.~\ref{fig:Stacked}) with a global \chisq/d.o.f of \chiglobal/\dofglobal ($\chi^{2}_{\rm red}$ = \redchiglobal).
 The sub-optimal agreement between the data and the \MC likely arises from an imperfect modelling of source position and distribution.
 Increased statistics from more data will allow for refinement of the background model by better identifying source locations or additional sub-dominant contaminants.
+This fit makes very limited use of the data and it is based on a simplified description of sources, therefore the result is not particularly informative on the specific position and intensity of a source.
+Overall the background composition matches very well the expectation discussed in~\cite{CUOREBudget} with a few exceptions.
+We see an excess of $^{238}$U in the cryostat elements.
+The localization is not clear, but the 2\nbb decay result is insensitive to the source position.
+We also have a quite evident $^{210}$Pb surface contamination of the copper of the tower holding structure that is $\sim$100 times higher than in CUORE-0.
+Its major contribution to the measured spectra is the $\alpha$ peak at 5.3 MeV due to $^{210}$Po.
+The shape of the peak proves that the contamination is right at the surface of the copper, likely due to $^{222}$Rn exposure.
+We observe an excess in the $^{60}$Co crystal contamination compared with the expected 1 nBq/kg \cite{CUOREBudget}.
+However, this is anti-correlated with $^{60}Co$ in the copper of the tower holding structure.
+Increased statistics and a more extensive use of coincidences will allow to clarify this point.

 In order to check the stability of the 2\nbb decay half-life result we run multiple fits over the whole dataset varying aspects of the background model.
 In particular we test two different models for the 2\nbb decay spectral shape, we alter the list of background sources used and we remove the $^{90}$Sr source.
 As additional probes of our sensitivity to various aspects of the BM sources we fit subsets of data in which we split the detector in half in different ways (see Fig.~\ref{fig:Systematics}) and perform the fit on single datasets.